avocado-framework/avocado/man/avocado.rst

 Real use of avocado depends on running avocado subcommands.
 This a typical list of avocado subcommands::

+    assets              Manage assets
     config              Shows avocado config keys
     diff                Shows the difference between 2 jobs. distro              Shows detected Linux distribution
-    exec-path           Returns path to avocado bash libraries and exits. list                List available tests
+    exec-path           Returns path to avocado bash libraries and exits. jobs                Manage Avocado jobs
+    list                List available tests
-    multiplex           Tool to analyze and visualize test variants and params plugins             Displays plugin information
+    plugins             Displays plugin information
+    replay              Runs a new job using a previous job as its configuration
     run                 Runs one or more tests (native test, test alias, binary or script)
     sysinfo             Collect system information
+    variants            Tool to analyze and visualize test variants and params vmimage             Provides VM images acquired from official repositories

 To get usage instructions for a given subcommand, run it with `--help`.
 Example::